Panic Attack Treatment in London & Online

 During panic episodes, people can experience the following physical symptoms:

 - have an urge to go to the toilet

 - feel faint

 These physical symptoms are the body’s response to a perceived threat and, although highly unpleasant, they are not dangerous.
 However, these physical symptoms can lead to fears that one may stop breathing, faint, have a heart attack, die, become out of control/crazy or vomit.
 These fears, in turn, can intensify the unpleasant physical symptoms, which can further fuel the fears.

 After one or several panic attacks, a fear of having future panic attacks may develop.
 As a result, people may avoid situations altogether where they fear they are likely to experience another panic attack or go into feared situations whilst taking precautions.
 For example, if going into a group setting, an individual who fears they might have a panic attack may position themselves near to the exit so they can escape quickly should panic set in.
 Following experiencing one or many panic attack(s), a person may lose their confidence in situations where they may have previously not have had a problem with confidence.

 What Causes Panic Attacks?

-There is not one known cause of panic attacks for everyone.
-However, several factors are believed to be important in the development of panic attacks with the impact of these being different from person to person:
+There is no single known cause of panic attacks for everyone.
+However, several factors are believed to be important in the development of panic attacks, with the impact of these being different from person to person:

-Psychological Factors: Various psychological factors are thought to lead to an individual being more susceptible to developing panic attacks, these include:
+Psychological Factors: Various psychological factors, often looked at in panic attacks therapy are thought to lead to more likely developing panic attacks.
+These include:

 - chronic stress